Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Moonrise & Moonset into a spreadsheet?
+How do I pull Moonrise & Moonset into Google Sheets?

 How many credits does each Moonrise & Moonset cell cost?